standalone basic ability insurance

 Katrin Straub

-For the self-employed, the loss of a fundamental ability often poses an existential threat, as statutory protection usually does not apply.
-An independent basic ability insurance provides financial protection here and secures your income if you depend on certain skills.
-Learn how this insurance works and why it can be crucial for your individual situation.
+For self-employed people, the loss of a basic ability often means a threat to their very existence, as statutory cover usually does not apply.
+Basic ability insurance for the self-employed offers financial protection here and secures your income if you depend on certain abilities.
+Find out how this insurance works and why it can be crucial for your individual situation.

 The topic in brief and concise terms